-Helpful Tips For Coping With Stress In A Relationship
+Helpful Tips And Methods For Coping With Relationship Stress

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Situations filled with tension outside of a marriage may lead to reduced relationship satisfaction through a phenomenon called stress spillover.
+Situations filled with stress outside of a marriage may lead to reduced relationship satisfaction through a phenomenon called stress spillover.
 Every person processes stress differently, and when it is chronic or goes unmanaged, it can cause problems with communication, emotional distance, and other behavioral challenges.
-There are various ways to manage tension, both as a couple and an individual, and restore emotional intimacy.
+There are various ways to manage stress, both as a couple and an individual, and restore emotional intimacy.

 Getty